radiah23/Reddit-Text-Analysis/README.md

-Text Analysis of r/MyBoyfriendIsAI
+# Text Analysis of r/MyBoyfriendIsAI

-Overview
+## Overview
-This project analyzes 1,000 Reddit posts from the community r/MyBoyfriendIsAI, exploring sentiment trends and thematic patterns using PyTorch and various machine learning techniques.
-Our goal was to understand public discourse around AI companionship, evaluate emotional tone, and investigate emerging themes using modern NLP tools.
+This project explores sentiment analysis and topic modeling on **1,000 Reddit posts** from the subreddit **r/MyBoyfriendIsAI**, applying machine learning and deep learning techniques using PyTorch.

+The objective is to understand emotional expression patterns and thematic structure in AI relationship discussions.

-Methods Used
+## Methods

+### Machine Learning & NLP Techniques
+- **K-Means Clustering** using PyTorch tensors and `CountVectorizer`
+- **Sentiment Analysis** using NLTK’s `SentimentIntensityAnalyzer`
-K-Means Clustering using PyTorch tensors + CountVectorizer Sentiment Analysis using NLTK’s SentimentIntensityAnalyzer Deep Embedding Clustering (DEC) with a Variational Autoencoder (VAE) for latent space learning Dimensionality Reduction Comparison:
+- **Deep Embedding Clustering (DEC)** using a Variational Autoencoder (VAE) for latent space representation
-PCA (noise reduction, speed optimization) t-SNE (high-quality cluster visualization on smaller data) UMAP (fast, well-suited for large datasets)
-LDA Topic Modeling with gensim for thematic extraction
+- **Dimensionality Reduction**
+  - PCA – reduces noise and improves efficiency
+  - t-SNE – effective for small datasets
+  - UMAP – faster and more suitable for large datasets (chosen as primary)
+- **LDA Topic Modeling** using Gensim for extracting dominant themes

-Project Context
+## Project Context
-This work was completed as part of the Data Infrastructure Group Lab, with the objective of gaining hands-on experience in:
+This work was developed as part of the **Data Infrastructure Group lab**, with the aim of gaining practical experience in:
-PyTorch for text-based ML
-Representation learning
-Clustering algorithms
-Real-world NLP applications
+- PyTorch-based text analysis
+- Unsupervised clustering methods
+- Dimensionality reduction and embedding space visualization
+- Sentiment extraction and topic inference